-Abstract-Popular documents are frequently mirrored on multiple sites in an effort to share the load and reduce clients' retrieval latencies.
-However, choosing the best mirror site is a non-trivial task and a bad choice may give poor performance.
+Abstract- Popular documents are frequently mirrored on multiple sites in an effort to share the load and reduce clients' retrieval latencies.
+However, choosing the best mirror site is a non-trivial task and a bad choice may give an poor performance.
 We propose a scheme in which clients access multiple mirror sites in parallel to speedup document downloads while eliminating the problem of server selection.
-In our scheme, clients connect to mirror sites using unicast TCP connections and dynamically request different pieces of a document from different sites.
-The amount of data retrieved from a particular site varies depending on the network path/server conditions.
-Dynamic parallel-access can be easily implemented in the current Internet and does not require any modifications at the mirror sites.
-Using dynamic dynamic parallel-access, all clients experience dramatic speedups in downloading documents, and the load is shared among servers without the need for a server selection mechanism.
+In our scheme, clients connect to mirror sites using unicast TCP and dynamically request different pieces of a document from different sites, thus, adapting to changing network/server conditions.
+A dynamic parallel-access can be easily implemented in the current Internet, and does not require any modifications at the mirror sites.
+Using dynamic parallel-access all clients experience dramatic speedups in downloading documents, and the load is shared among servers without the need for a server selection mechanism.
 Even in a situation where clients are connected through modem lines, dynamic parallel-access offers transmission rates at least as high as the fastest server.